top of page

 But that’s not all.
 Here is a sampling of the other mishaps that have been reported in the machines that dominate the election technology industry:

 In the 2018 midterms, people in fourteen states submitted votes on touchscreens that didn’t produce paper trails necessary to confirm their ballots for audit election outcomes.
 Why is this important?
 Because if votes had been inaccurately processed — whether through hacking or human error — election officials wouldn’t be able to find or correct the problems.
-Recounts would never real the errors.
+Recounts would never reveal the errors.

 In one Indiana county, DREs machines faltered in ways that made it difficult to know whether some people had voted more than once.
 That same year in Pennsylvania, Democrat judicial candidate Abe Kassis received just 164 votes out of 55,000 ballots across more than 100 precincts; some machines actually reported zero votes for him.